 If you are sending goods internationally via air or sea freight you can calculate your volumetric shipping size by downloading our volumetric calculator or read on to find out more.

-How to Calculate Chargeable Weight For Air and Sea Freight
+How to Calculate Volumetric Ratio For Air and Sea Freight

 To effectively calculate your volumetric ratios, you can use the formula below.